 The concept is not original…I was looking for a way to store my paint tubes and started searching Pinterest and found this example of hanging tubes upside down with bulldog clips on nails.
 I asked around online to see if anyone had any thoughts as to whether it was bad to hang them upside down …but it seemed ok.
 I always shake my tubes before opening them.

 So I showed the image to Dad and we started discussing it.
 He immediately said that nails were tacky and made a prototype (number 1) with different size nails and some dowels.
 This was very useful as I got a feel for how many tubes I could hang and what length I thoughts was optimum.
 Dad then had the brainwave of looking for a hook.
 So prototype no. 2…. perfect!

 I then decided on the number of hooks, the spacing and we discussed the issue of dust…so decided on a frame all around the edges.
-Half way though production we decided to fix it to the wall via a split batten so this has reduced width of the frame inside the unit but still ok.
+Halfway through production, we decided to fix it to the wall via a split batten so this has reduced the width of the frame inside the unit but still ok.

 And here are a few pictures of how I am using it… the unit is NOT full … but I can’t quite bring myself to show you how many tubes of paint I discovered.